jdhagood/gtl/content/hangman.md

 ```
 While it may look like we introduced an infite loop into our program that will prevent any future execution, the `break` keyword saves us.
 Whenver `break` is executed, it breaks us out of the current loop that we are in (this works for both `while` loops and `for` loops).
 We can see that the user is stuck in this infinite while loop until they eventually provide a valid input.
 We implemented the code this way so that the user is not yelled at every time it is their turn to guess.
 They are only yelled at after they guess wrong.

-Lets wrap this up into a handy funciton.
+Let's wrap this up into a handy funciton.

 ```Python
 def get_user_guess():